Planning for the Next Seven Generations with the Eastern Band of Cherokee Indians (EBCI)

 • We have created two-page profiles on historical and projected changes in drought, extreme heat, extreme precipitation, and wildfires for Cherokee and the Qualla Boundary.

-These profiles will be also used to start the conversation with community members about climate hazards, leading to the development of a personal solutions guidebook.
+These profiles will also be used to start the conversation with community members about extreme weather hazards, leading to the development of a personal solutions guidebook.

 • In collaboration with the Museum of Cherokee Indian (MCI) and the Kituwah Adult Language Program, we are working to archive the richness of the Cherokee language as a direct expression of the Tribe’s traditional knowledge and connection to place.